Facing unemployment? Your home equity can help

-A look at the unemployment rate, 9.1 percent in August 2011, shows that the road to economic recovery hasn't gotten any smoother for many Americans.
-In a world where it seems that nobody's job is 100 percent safe, are you prepared to weather a rough stretch if you lose yours?
+Years into a modest economic recovery and despite a low "official" unemployment rate, it's still safe to say that the road to true economic recovery hasn't been very smooth for many Americans.
+In a world where it still seems that nobody's job is 100 percent safe, are you prepared to weather a rough stretch if you lose yours?

 If you have some home equity available, now--not after you lose your job--might be the time to prepare for the worst.